 Theatre mediation refers to the process of building bridges between the cultural and social realms, and the building of new relationships between the cultural and public spheres.
 The idea is to broaden and widen public access, to introduce people to the play’s richness and as a result to develop the audience’s critical thinking skills.
-DynamO Théâtre offers 3 types of theatre mediation workshops to engage audiences.
+DynamO Théâtre offers various types of theatre-mediation workshops to engage audiences.

 The company provides a guidebook on each of the company’s productions.
 It is designed to enhance teachers’ and children’s appreciation of the performance.
 You will find the guidebooks in PDF format in the pages of each production on tour.